XOP/choom/packages/choom-vue/README.md

 import "choom-theme/dist/index.css";
 ```

-Additionally you can use the CSS-in-JS variables:
+Optionally you can use the CSS-in-JS variables:

 ```js
 import theme from "choom-theme";